-There is a growing understanding of the impact on mental health and the distress, confusion and anxiety that follows increased awareness of the climate and bio-diversity crisis, with concern often centering how this crisis is affecting children and young people.
+There is a growing understanding of the impact on mental health and the distress, confusion and anxiety that follows increased awareness of the climate crisis.
 A 2020 YouGov poll commissioned by Friends of the Earth reported that 70% of 18-24 year-olds are more worried about climate change than they were a year ago.

 However, eco-anxiety doesn’t just affect children and young people.
 Recently I have started to wonder if perhaps we are all feeling eco‐anxiety, but in different ways.

 How do people experience and express worries about the environment?

 Some people will feel eco-anxiety acutely and frighteningly.
 They will struggle to focus on other things in their life, unable to empty their mind of thoughts about the worsening state of the planet that are reinforced every time they read a newspaper, or witness our dramatically changeable weather.